-Ensuring growth and stability of ou such as the COVID-19 pandemic.
+Ensuring growth and stability of our business despite external factors such as the COVID-19 pandemic.
 The outbreak of the COVID-19 pandemic and subsequent lockdowns forced us to be innovative and the creation of a work environment that will ensure business continuity.
 To this end a number of initiatives were implemented: